 - Where are opportunities to improve delivery and impact profitability?

-If you can build a strong business case demonstrating ROI you’re going to make it very difficult for the organisation to say no!
+If you can build a strong business case demonstrating your ROI you’re going to make it very difficult for the organisation to say no!